Hamilton Players, Inc. is a 501c3 nonprofit community theater.

 The Hamilton Playhouse formally opened in June of 1996 with a production of Something’s Afoot.
 The facility included only the auditorium; audience and cast alike used rented outhouses, and an RV parked near the stage entrance was a dressing room.
 In 1997, the Playhouse added a lobby, bathrooms, dressing room, shop, and office space—again, entirely paid for with donated money and labor.
 An engineered septic system was installed (due to high groundwater at the site).
 Shortly after, the mortgage was burned!

 The last twenty-five years have seen the Players move from ad hoc productions to presenting a formal Season each year, and hiring an Executive Director and office support staff.
 New seats were installed in 2010 (changing the seating capacity from 186 to 168), and new performance tech was installed in 2015.
 Now, each year, Hamilton Players now has a consistent four show season, 2-16 weeks of youth theater education, three readers’ theaters, and a variable three to five additional performance events per year.
 There is programming twelve months of the year that encompasses child, youth, adult, and senior participants.

 HAMILTON PLAYERS' FUNDING

 Hamilton Players, Inc. is primarily funded through ticket sales, tuition, and grants from individuals, businesses, foundations, and local/state government.
-Hamilton Players, Inc. gratefully acknowledges our 2020-2021 grants/grantors:
+Hamilton Players, Inc. gratefully acknowledges our 2023 grants/grantors and sponsors: